jsc-jupyter/jupyterlab-data-mount/docs/users/faq.md

 3. Retry unmounting the storage.
 4. If it still doesn't work don't worry.
 When the JupyterLab's stopped, everything will be unmounted.

+> Due to the way JupyterLab operates, unmounting a storage mount may sometimes fail.
+For example, JupyterLab may attempt to create a `.ipynb-checkpoints` directory within a read-only mount, causing the system to keep the mount point "busy."
+In such cases, the mount cannot be released until JupyterLab is stopped.

 ---

 ## Frequently Asked Questions (FAQ)